Air Conditioner Repair Checklist

 How to Change Your Air Filter

 A filthy filter can create many problems, including:

 - Lower airflow

 We suggest changing flat filters every four weeks, and pleated filters every three months.

 If you aren’t sure when you last replaced your filter, switch off your AC completely and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to the light.
 If you see a lot of dust, you should buy a new filter.

 Weeds, vegetation and bushes can get in the way of your condensing system.
 This can reduce its airflow, make it less energy efficient and impact your comfort.
 Here’s a method you can follow to get your equipment running smoothly again.

 - Turn off electricity fully at the breaker or outdoor lever.

 - Clear vegetation rubbish around the air conditioner.
 Once you’ve cleared all the refuse within a two-foot range, you can use a fine-bristled brush or vacuum to slowly remove dirt from the unit’s fins.
-Deformed fins can also impact efficiency, so you can attempt to reshape them with a small knife.
+Deformed fins can also impact efficiency.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.